 - Positive reinforcement.

+- Staff being present and supportive at activities where children are

+- Naming feelings and discussing them

 - Positive language.

 - Praise for positive behaviour

 - Discussions about feelings and emotions.

 - Be down at children's level.

 - Be an active listener.

 - Reward schemes for the children such as stickers and charts.

 - Ensure the British Values are taught throughout the setting.

 - Diversity and inclusion activities.

-- Activities encouraging self-regulation.

-- Supporting children to name emotions to understand how they are feeling and communicate this.

-- Positive facial expressions and body language.